Don’t endanger yourself!

 Moving a rabbit's nest is not recommended.
-There has been minimal success with moving a nest and the mother finding it.
-If you can wait 1-2 weeks, the babies will usually be gone and you can continue with your plans.
+There has been a minimal success with moving a nest and the mother finding it.
+If you can wait 1-2 weeks, the babies will usually be gone, and you can continue with your plans.
 If you must move the nest, try to place it close to the original spot.

 If A Rabbit Nest is Disturbed or Moved:

 Replace all of the fur inside the nest and cover the nest well with dry grass.
 The mother may return to care for her young.
 The mother will not reject the babies if you handle them.
-There has been good success with placing rabbits back in the nest and the mother returning later and taking care of her young.
+There has been a success with placing rabbits back in the nest and the mother returning later and taking care of her young.

 Monitoring a disturbed or moved rabbit nest:

 If you can get near an adult rabbit, something is wrong.
 Use a net, box method or sheet method or for catching and transporting adult rabbits.
-Adult rabbits sometimes kick frantically when handled, even when they are seriously injured and can break their backs in the process.
+Adult rabbits sometimes frantically kick when handled, even when they are seriously injured and can break their backs in the process.

 These animals can be very dangerous and should only be handled by professionals.
 It is recommended to call the Game Commission (or your local Fish and Game) for assistance.